TobBot2/BusinessMonkey/README.md

 Working on Enemy Monkeys and Shooting the Gun.
 Interactions with Coins
 Helped fix Cars
+Fixed enemy/player collision

 Sam\
 Sound Work
 Game State Menus and Transitions
+Limited Camera movement

 Collaborative Contributions\
 All members worked on level design, acquiring the resources for sounds, sprites, generating ideas for what to implement, and debugging the code.
+All members helped with the logic implementations such as the player's health, win/lose game scenarios, and updated the README at different deliverables.

 Acknowledgment\
 We utilized assets and guidance from the jMonkey Beginner’s Guide, 3D Space Skybox Generator, and other online sources.

+## Demo

+## Download

+## Future Work
+With more time we'd definitely add more levels with different map designs.
+The level design was a very tedious task which made it difficult to devout time to making multiple levels on top of our course load and other important tasks for the game.
+We'd also create power-ups and debuffs to acheive a more arcade-like game like we originally wanted to, to give the user an advantage or disadvantage along with a final boss type of level.